Rice's whale: Vocalization

 In November 1988, a stranded female was rescued and treated in captivity at SeaWorld Orlando until her release in January 1989.
 This whale was 6.9 m juvenile estimated to be around 1–2 years old.
 While in captivity, her acoustic signatures were monitored, and two types of calls were documented.
-The first was a growl-like pulsed moan that lasted between 0.5–51 seconds at a rate of 20-70 pulses per second with a frequency range of 200–900 Hz.
+The first was a growl-like pulsed moan that lasted between 0.5 and 51 seconds at a rate of 20–70 pulses per second with a frequency range of 200–900 Hz.
 They were first detected during late December and occurred periodically in the absence of humans in the tank, stopping only when the tank's surface sprinkler system was turned off in preparation for feeding or repair.
-The second was a sequence of discrete pulses lasting 10 milliseconds each at a frequency range of 400–600 Hz with intervals of 50-130 milliseconds between each pulse.
+The second was a sequence of discrete pulses lasting 10 milliseconds each at a frequency range of 400–600 Hz with intervals of 50–130 milliseconds between each pulse.
 They were rare, but sometimes occurred immediately before, after, or in-between a moan.
 These call types are unique among Rice's whales, but they may be due to the special circumstances of the captive juvenile.
 It is possible that the growl-like moans may be related to distress, as similar types of sounds have been documented in other baleen whales when disturbed or in agony.
 Based on vocal patterns of terrestrial mammals, the moans may also be related to isolation.
 It is also possible that the two documented call types may be related to age, and that the captive juvenile was intermediate between those of adults and calves.
 When vocalizing, the whale lowered her head slightly and blew bubbles from her right blowhole.
 Because this was the only other time it opened, the other when breathing in which both blowholes opened, it is possible that the right blowhole may have had a function with vocalization, specifically the growl-like moans.
 However, alternative explanations such as illness or behavioral display could not be discounted.